Decoding toddlers: This is why your child can't just 'calm down' during a tantrum

 A child's growing brain is simply not able to take an adult's perspective on things and situations.
 They are children, not mini-adults, and they don't yet have the knowledge to be able to calm themselves down – and so they need our help and patience and also, most importantly, compassion.

 I have always loved the saying: "When little people are overwhelmed by big emotions, it is our job to share our calm, not join in their chaos."

 Being able to take a step back and remember that tantrums aren't methodically manufactured manipulations, but rather an instinct that right then and there can't respond to reason makes it easier to act out of a place of understanding and compassion.

 I know it's anything but easy sometimes, but think of it this way: When your child is in the midst of lower-brain chaos and anger, that is when we need to first calm ourselves (and our prefrontal cortex) down in order to respond correctly and help them through it.
 What you will find, as I know I did, is when you manage to get your own emotions under control (because it is so easy to get both stressed and angry when dealing with a hysterical toddler), your child will slowly get the signal that they can calm down now too.
 Remember, behaviour is so often mirrored, so a calm and loving parent will show your child how to calm down – in a very visual and easy-to-understand way.

 Touch them softly, hug them and use a gentle voice – all of which will aid in the feeling of togetherness between you and your child, and boost the release of oxytocin, the hormone responsible for feelings of love and connection.

-Things calming down?
-Good.
 Once your child has calmed down, whether then and there or later on in the day, have a little chat about what happened, and try to discover what triggered the tantrum in the first place.
-Not just because it might help avoid the same thing happening later, but also because it will help children develop the connection between all parts of their brain – and realise that talking about things always make them better.
+Not just because it might help avoid the same thing happening later, but also because it will help children develop the connection between all parts of their brain – and realise that talking about things always makes them better.